Clear cell ovarian carcinoma

 They represent ~2-5% of all ovarian carcinomas and ~3.7%-12% of epithelial ovarian neoplasms.
-The mean age at presentation is ~10 years younger than for other ovarian epithelial tumours (peaks ~55 age of age 6)
+The mean age at presentation is ~10 years younger than for other ovarian epithelial tumors (peaks ~55 age of age 6)

-Clear cell tumours are thought to arise from the embryonic mesonephros.
+Clear cell tumors are thought to arise from the embryonic mesonephros.
 Macroscopically comprise of a large unilocular cystic mass with protruding solid nodules.
 These are histologically very similar to clear cell carcinomas of the endometrium, cervix, or vagina.